Quick Answer:

 - Pets taking blood thinners (some peptides affect clotting)

 This is why veterinary oversight is essential.
-Our team evaluates each case individually.
+Our team can help owners organize questions and monitoring notes for their own veterinarian.

 Key Takeaways